 The duration of the meningococcal vaccine’s efficacy following immunization is approximately three to five years.
 It is routinely recommended for all children at age 11-12 years; then give a booster at age 16 years.
 Adolescents who receive the first dose at age 13-15 years, should receive a one-time booster dose, preferably at age 16 through 18 years.

 Can I get the vaccination at Watkins Health Services at any time during the school year?

 Yes.
-Watkins Health Services is open year-round, except for special times of operation when classes are not in session and during posted holidays.
-Please visit our home page for our Daily Hours.
-To make an appointment, visit our Appointments webpage or call 785-864-9507.
-To speak to someone in our Immunizations Unit, please call 785-864-9533.
+Watkins Health Services is open year-round, except during posted holidays.
+Please visit our homepage for our Daily Hours.
+To make an appointment, visit our Appointments page or call 785-864-9507.

 Does the vaccine protect against all types of meningitis?

 Up to 83% of meningococcal disease in college students is caused by strains of bacteria, or Neisseria Meningitis that are potentially vaccine-preventable.
 That is why the CDC, Advisory Committee on Immunization Practices (ACIP), American College Health Association (ACHA), and many schools require or recommend meningococcal vaccination for their students.
 Because it does not cover all strains of Neisseria Meningitis, it is important to know the warning signs and see a physician if they occur.
 Most but not all are strains are prevented by currently available vaccines.